microcraft-alpha/monster-spawner/README.md

 Simple `FastAPI` application that manages Minecraft monsters.
 General purpose of me doing this at all, is to learn some new design patterns, while learning how to use `FastAPI` and `SQLAlchemy` together.
 In this example I wanted to extract and decouple service and domain layers of the application.
 Thus, some useful abstractions can be found in the `domain` folder.
 Since this is a very basic app, you can use it as a starting point for your own app.

+### Update

+I've created another repositories under `Microcraft` organization, to proceed with implementing a little bit of Event-Driven Architecture.
+This repo obviously received an update to support publishing events, but I think I did a slightly better job in terms of DDD in the newer repos, so I highly encourage you to check those.

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.